shabbyrobe/amiss/doc/mapper/annotation.rst

     This marks whether a property or a getter method represents a value that should be stored in a column.

     The ``column_name`` value is optional.
 If it isn't specified, the column name is determined by the base mapper.
-See :ref:`name-resolution` for more details on this process.
+See :ref:`name-translation` for more details on this process.

 .. py:attribute:: @type field_type